javsalazar/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

-The object of this project was to optimized the critical rendering path for ```index.html``` and improve the frame rate to 60 fps or higher for ```views/pizza.html`` applying the techniques picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884) and [Building 60 FPS Web Apps](https://www.udacity.com/course/browser-rendering-optimization--ud860).
+The object of this project was to optimized the critical rendering path for ```index.html``` and improve the frame rate to 60 fps or higher for ```views/pizza.html`` applying the techniques picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884) and [Building 60 FPS Web Apps](https://www.udacity.com/course/browser-rendering-optimization--ud860) courses.

-In addition, Grunt was used to automatically perform some optimization, such as image optimization, and concanication/minification of CSS and JS files where needed.
+In addition, [Grunt](http://gruntjs.com/) was used to automatically perform some optimization, such as image optimization, and concanication/minification of CSS and JS files where needed.